Tracy Jalaba OTD, OTR/L(she/her/hers)

 .(JavaScript must be enabled to view this email address)

 Tracy Jalaba completed her doctoral residency at the USC Occupational Therapy Faculty Practice (OTFP), where she focused on expanding and improving the Lifestyle Redesign® program for Adults and Adolescents with Autism Spectrum Disorders (ASD).
-As a clinical faculty member, Dr. Jalaba works primarily with clients in our ASD, college student, mental health, weight management, and health coaching programs.
+As a clinical faculty member, Dr. Jalaba continues to work at the OTFP primarily within their ASD, college student, mental health, sleep disorders, and health coaching programs.
 She has completed the training course for Cognitive Behavioral Therapy for Insomnia and is a PEERS® Young Adult Certified Provider.
-Additionally, Dr. Jalaba works as a team member representing occupational therapy at the USC Office for Disability Services & Programs.
+Dr. Jalaba serves as a professional development coordinator for AOTA’s Mental Health Special Interest Section’s steering committee.
+In addition to her work at OTFP, she represented occupational therapy in the USC Office for Student Accessibility Services for seven years.

 Education